majd604/doctor-appointment-app/README.md

 # Doctor Appointment App

-A modern Flutter-based doctor appointment application that helps users browse medical specialties, explore doctors, book appointments, manage bookings, and chat with doctors through a clean and scalable mobile experience.
+A modern Flutter-based doctor appointment application that allows users to explore medical specialties, browse doctors, book appointments, manage bookings, and chat with doctors through a clean, scalable, and production-oriented mobile experience.

 ---

 ## Overview

-Doctor Appointment App is a complete mobile healthcare booking solution built with **Flutter** and powered by **Firebase**.
+**Doctor Appointment App** is a complete healthcare booking mobile application built with **Flutter** and powered by **Firebase**.

-The app is designed to deliver a smooth user journey starting from authentication and onboarding, مرورًا بتصفح التخصصات والأطباء، وصولًا إلى حجز المواعيد والدردشة وإدارة الملف الشخصي.
+The app is designed to provide a smooth and intuitive user journey, starting from splash and onboarding, moving through authentication and doctor discovery, and ending with appointment booking, messaging, and profile management.

-The project follows a scalable feature-based structure and uses modern state management to keep the codebase organized and extendable.
+The project follows a **feature-based architecture** and uses **BLoC** for state management, making the codebase clean, maintainable, and easy to scale for future enhancements.

 ---

-## Features
+## Key Features

 ### Authentication
-- User registration with email and password
+- Register with email and password
-- User login with email and password
+- Login with email and password
 - Google Sign-In
 - Logout
 - Input validation
-- Forgot password dialog
+- Forgot password flow

 ### Onboarding & Splash
 - Custom splash screen
 - Onboarding flow for first-time users
-- Smooth user entry experience
+- Smooth entry experience for new users

 ### Home
 - Personalized welcome section
-- Categories preview
+- Medical categories preview
 - Top doctors preview
 - Search UI
 - Clean and modern layout